Regardless of whether this is your first or fourth child, you’re still going to have to look up the newborn checkup schedule when your baby arrives.

 - We hope that your little one is back at their birth weight by this appointment.
 If they aren’t there yet that CAN be okay, but your doctor will want to keep a close eye on it.

 - Log your baby’s eating and sleeping habits if possible.
 If a problem does arise, this is a great way for you to have a big picture of your baby’s habits.
-Trust me – as a sleep-deprived new momma, this ISN’T something you’ll be able to remember unless you write it down.
+Trust me – as a sleep-deprived new mama, this ISN’T something you’ll be able to remember unless you write it down.

 - Colic is ROUGH – and if your baby is one of the unlucky, they can start getting colicky at any time now.
 Colic is defined as your baby crying for at least three hours a day, three days a week.
 If you suspect your baby may be suffering from this, try and clock the time they are crying.
 It often FEELS like they are crying longer than they actually are.
 Because doctors don’t know for sure what causes colic, there isn’t a specific remedy.
 If you suspect your baby is suffering from colic, talk with your doctor because they may have some ideas of things you can try.